 - Hundreds of petite presse titles, i.e. weekly or monthly journals or magazines focusing on social issues, trade unions, health insurance, political matters, professional subjects, student matters or artistic fields.
 These journals and magazines are usually smaller in size than broadsheets (grande presse).

-- Provides access to a large range of American newspapers, journals and magazines.
+- A large range of American newspapers, journals and magazines coming from the Center for American Studies.